swiser/Homework-1/README.md

 ## MATH 4610 Page
 ### Skyler Wiser

 This webpage contains the functions written for the MATH 4610 class.
 They are seperated by which homework they were assigned to.
-A full list of functions can be found here(link pending).b
+A full list of functions can be found here(link pending).

 #### Homework 1
 #### Homework 2